tonytw1/wellynews/README.md

 ### Admin actions

+#### Backfill new tag

+The autotag prompt allows a new tag to be backfilled with existing news items which match the new tag's autotagging rules.

 #### Gather publisher resources

 Given a publisher, find newsitems and feeds which based on their urls should be assigned to this publisher.